Saturday, December 19, 2015

 Would I recommend this at Second try a 7 - initial 4.25 out of 12 mugs?

-I believe if you like Dad's Root Beer, you will like this brew as well.
-Again, the first bottle must have been fermented as the score for the second bottle almost doubled the score.
-Sure wish we had freshness dates on some of these bottle!
-I would not suggest this beverage, unless it is free and you want to try it.
-While the sugar was relatively low, the sodium is very high.
-The aftertaste was not pleasing at all and that was confirmed by two others in the household.
+If you like Dad's Root Beer, you will also like this brew.
+Again, the first bottle must have been fermented, as the second bottle's score almost doubled.
+Sure, I wish we had freshness dates on some of these bottles!
+I would not recommend this beverage unless it is free and you want to try it.
+While the sugar was relatively low, the sodium was very high.
+The aftertaste was not pleasing at all, confirmed by two others in the household.

 Cosmos Root Beer Review 1 out of 10